-2015 article.60 We agree that the tradeoff between confidence level and power has the potential to bias the results of event studies, both in terms of the size of the observed effect and the weight that a court will give to it, but we argue that courts are poorly positioned, for several reasons, to evaluate expert data on confidence level and power and to determine how to navigate the tradeoff.
+We continue, in this Article, where Brav and Heaton left off in their 2015 article.
+We agree that the tradeoff between confidence level and power affects the role in litigation of event studies, both in terms of the size of the observed effect and the weight that a court will give to it, but we argue that courts are poorly positioned, for several reasons, to evaluate expert data on confidence level and power and to determine how to navigate the tradeoff.
 We further identify limitations on Congress's ability to address the issue.
 As a result, for the reasons we detail in Part III below, we believe that task should be performed by the SEC pursuant to formal notice-and-comment rulemaking.